 This program leads to the MGCCC diploma.
-Students who complete diploma requirements or 36 semester hours may elect to pursue the MGCCC Associate of Applied Science degree in occupational education (see requirements on page 196).
+Students who complete diploma requirements or 36 semester hours may elect to pursue the MGCCC Associate of Applied Science degree in occupational education (see requirements on page 208).

+Admission requirements are:
-The applicant must take the General Aptitude Test Battery at the Mississippi State Employment Service Office with satisfactory scores.

-2. Complete notarized Health Occupations Application form.
+- The applicant must take the General Aptitude Test battery at the Mississippi State Employment Service Office with satisfactory scores. - The student must be physically and emotionally able to meet the requirements of the program. - 3.
+Complete notarized Health Occupations Application form. - 4.
+Take a battery of tests on a scheduled date. - 5.
+Following successful scores on all tests, the applicant will complete the following:

-- 3. Take a battery of tests on a scheduled date. - Following successful scores on all tests, the applicant will complete the following: - A. Application of Admission to the college.
+A. Application of Admission to the college.

-B. Health form which must be signed by a physician.

-- C. Supply the names and addresses of three (3) references (other than relatives). - D. Have an official high school transcript sent to the college verifying graduation date or supply General Education Development test scores certifying high school graduation equivalency. - E. Have an interview with an admissions committee. - Qualified applicants are considered in the order in which they completed application requirements.
+- B. Health form which must be signed by a physician. - C. Supply the names and addresses of three (3) references (other than relatives). - D. Have an official high school transcript sent to the college verifying graduation date or supply General Education Development test scores certifying high school graduation equivalency. - E. Have an interview with an admissions committee. - Qualified applicants are considered in the order in which they completed application requirements.

-MAJOR UNITS OF INSTRUCTION SEMESTER HOURS
+MAJOR UNITS OF INSTRUCTION SEMESTER ONE SEMESTER HOURS

-SEMESTER ONE

 VRT 1008 Fundamentals I 8

 VRT 1015 Fundamentals II 5

-SEMESTER TWO
+SEMESTER TW 0

 VRT 2008 Fundamentals III 8

 VRT 2018 Clinical I 8

-SEMESTER THREE
+SEMESTER TH REE

 VRT 2307 Clinical II 7

 VRT 2316 Clinical III 6

 (1520 Clock Hours) Total Semester Hours 42